 Gregory M. Kapfhammer is an Associate Professor in and Chair of the Department of Computer Science at Allegheny College.
-Dr. Kapfhammer earned his PhD from the Department of Computer Science at the University of Pittsburgh; his PhD dissertation research was supervised by Dr. Mary Lou Soffa.
+He earned his PhD from the Department of Computer Science at the University of Pittsburgh; his PhD dissertation research was supervised by Mary Lou Soffa.
 Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
-Kapfhammer has been a visiting research scientist in the Department of Computer Science at the University of Virginia, the Institute of Applied Information Processing at the University of Ulm, and the Department of Computer Science at the University of Sheffield.
+Kapfhammer was previously a short-term visitor in the Department of Computer Science at the University of Virginia, the Institute of Applied Information Processing at the University of Ulm, and the Department of Computer Science at the University of Sheffield.
 In the past, Gregory Kapfhammer was a research associate at Cigital, a software company that was acquired by Synopsys.

 The paper (Kapfhammer & Soffa, 2003) was selected to receive the ACM SIGSOFT Distinguished Paper Award at the 2003 ACM SIGSOFT Foundations of Software Engineering Conference (ESEC/FSE 2003).
 Gregory Kapfhammer's paper (Conrad, Roos, & Kapfhammer, 2010) was also recognized as the best paper in the Search-Based Software Engineering Track of the 2010 ACM SIGEVO Genetic and Evolutionary Computation Conference (GECCO 2010).
 Additionally, Kapfhammer's presentation for (Kapfhammer, McMinn, & Wright, 2016) won the best presentation award at the 2016 International Workshop on Search-Based Software Testing.
-Finally, he frequently serves the research community as a reviewer for conferences and journals, technical program committee member, conference program co-chair, workshop co-chair, workshop program co-chair, and review panelist at the U.S. National Science Foundation.
+He frequently serves the research community as a reviewer for conferences and journals, technical program committee member, program co-chair for workshops and conferences, workshop co-chair and program co-chair, and review panelist at the U.S. National Science Foundation.

 As an outworking of his Christian faith, Gregory Kapfhammer's endeavors are guided by the following professional principles: